DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3_the_workspace.md

 ##2.3 The Workspace

-The Dynamo **Workspace** is where we develop our graphs, but it's also where we preview any resulting geometry.
+The Dynamo **Workspace** is where we develop our visual programs, but it's also where we preview any resulting geometry.
 Wether we are working in a Home Workspace or a Custom Node, we can navigate with our mouse or the buttons at top right.
 Toggling between modes at bottom right switches which preview we navigate.

 > Note: Nodes and geometry have a draw order so you may have objects rendered on top of each other.
 This can be confusing when adding multiple nodes in sequence as they may be rendered in the same position in the Workspace.